Intel’s latest diversity numbers are on track to beat 2020 goals

 Part of the success is due to its anonymous Warmline, which has fielded 10,000 cases and is responsible for a 90% retention rate.

 Of course, there are still areas to improve.
 White men still make up 62.5% of the entire workforce.
-One of Intel’s goals, then, is the hiring, progression, and retention of African American employees, including in leadership.
-According to the report, African Americans account for more than 85% of our remaining gap to full representation.
+One of Intel’s goals, then, is the hiring, progression, and retention of African-American employees, including in leadership.
+According to the report, African-Americans account for more than 85% of our remaining gap to full representation.
 While female representation has increased overall, the needle barely nudged in leadership where men make up 81% of the staff.LD